oliverbravery/OpenAuth/docs/README.md

 All development-related documentation can be found in the [development documentation](/docs/DEVELOPMENT.md).
 This includes information on the project structure and coding standards.

 > **Note:** This is a side project, and as such, contributions may take some time to be reviewed and merged.
 I will do my best to address any issues and implement any suggestions as soon as possible but please be patient.

-## Support
-As a university student, I dedicate a significant amount of my free time to maintaining and improving projects like this one.
-If you would like to support me and my work, please consider sponsoring me on GitHub.
-Your support means a lot to me and helps me to continue developing and maintaining these projects.
-Thank you for your support!